jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 These types have many implementations.
 The Frinx ODL distribution supports Virtual Private Wire Service (VPWS) implementation.

 #### VPWS
 VPWS (Virtual Private Wire Service) is the simplest form for enabling Ethernet services over MPLS.
-It is also known as ETHoMPLS (Ethernet over MPLS), or VLL (Virtual Leased Line).
-VPWS is point-to-point L2VPN which usually uses MPLS in core networks for signaling and creates pseudo-wires on PE routers for separation of L2 connections.
-L2 connections are identified by interface or VLAN.
-The picture below shows an MPLS core network with pseudo-wires on PEs for each VPN which are identified by VLAN.
+ - Also known as ETHoMPLS (Ethernet over MPLS), or VLL (Virtual Leased Line). - VPWS is point-to-point L2VPN which usually uses MPLS in core networks for signaling and creates pseudo-wires on PE routers for separation of L2 connections.
+ - L2 connections are identified by interface or VLAN.
+ - The picture below shows an MPLS core network with pseudo-wires on PEs for each VPN which are identified by VLAN.

 ![VPWS example](vpws_topology.png)